shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

            FROM <image>

-Image with tag could also be placed :
+Image with tag can also be placed :

  _FROM <image>:<tag>_